 Winner: Dress Shirt

-In the end, dress shirts have a better-looking silhouette.
+In the end, dress shirts for men have a better-looking silhouette.
 If you can’t find one that perfectly fits you, especially if your body has unique proportions, then you can always invest in having one tailor-made for you.
 This is, understandably, going to be more expensive.

 On the other hand, if you’re not required to wear dress shirts regularly, then having a few quality pieces is certainly better than having several that all don’t fit you too well.

 Let's now review thread counts.
 Numbers determine thread counts.
 Here are the usual ones:

 It goes up to 200s.
 There are 300s, too, but they're scarce.
 There's a general misconception that a thread count is the number of threads per inch.
 For instance, a 100s thread count means that there are 100 threads per inch, but that's incorrect.

 A fabric’s thread count actually refers to the size of the yarn used.
 Yarn comes in hanks or skeins, so a 100s thread count means that there were 100 hanks used in a pound of fabric.

 You might be more familiar with checking the thread count of your bedding fabric.
 That’s because a higher thread usually means a softer, smoother fabric.
 This makes them more comfortable to sleep on regularly.
 Understandably, a higher thread count can also mean that they're silkier and more stylish to wear.

 Our last point above is the reason dress shirts are usually made of fabric with higher thread counts.
 The higher the thread count, the finer the weave.
 It doesn’t usually follow, though, that just because a shirt has a higher thread count, it automatically means it’s a higher quality shirt.